-- 9.1 Veterans' Affairs may pay or contribute to the costs of services and support under the Programme as set out from 9.4, on the basis of a needs assessment. - 9.2 Veterans' Affairs has secured agreements with trusted providers in New Zealand who work in partnership with us to provide professional, high-quality services.
+- 9.1 Veterans' Affairs may pay or contribute to the costs of services and support under the Programme as set out below, on the basis of a needs assessment (see Appendix 1: Criteria for assessing a veteran's needs under the Veterans' Independence Programme). - 9.2 Veterans' Affairs has secured agreements with trusted providers who work in partnership with us to provide professional, high-quality services.
 It is expected that these providers will be used to supply services under the Programme. - 9.3 If one provider is not able to provide all of the services a veteran requires, Veterans' Affairs will engage as many providers as are necessary.
 In the first instance providers with whom Veterans' Affairs has a master agreement are to be used.